openSUSE/cnf/README.md

 ## **Integration tests**

-Integration tests runs inside docker image tagged `local/cnf-ci`.
-It is built as a part of Github Action and can be built locally as `cd test; docker build -t local/cnf-ci:latest .`
+Integration tests runs inside docker image tagged `local/cnf-ci-zypper`.
+It is built as a part of Github Action and can be built locally as `cd test; docker build -t local/cnf-ci-zypper:latest -f zypper.dockerfile .`

-The testing itself is wrapped in [bats](https://github.com/bats-core/bats-core) and in order to make it run, one needs to initialize the git submodules (`git submodule init`).
+The testing itself is wrapped in [bats](https://github.com/bats-core/bats-core) and in order to make it run, one needs to initialize the git submodules (`git submodule update --init`).
 Then tests can be executed using a following command

 ```.sh
 ./test/bats/bin/bats ./test/